-Pastiera Napoletana Recipe is an Italian citrus scented grain and ricotta pie which are immensely popular in Naples.
-In la bella Napoli, pastiera is synonymous with Easter and every home in Naples will be dishing out their own version of this pie made with grano cotto, cooked wheat.
+Pastiera Napoletana Recipe is an Italian citrus scented wheat berry and ricotta pie which is immensely popular in Naples.
+In la bella Napoli, pastiera is synonymous with Easter and every home in Naples will be dishing out their own version of this pie made with grano cotto, or rather cooked wheat.

 Throughout Italy the use of eggs and grains are predominate during Easter time as its said to represent new life and harvest.

 This pastiera has many similarities to the one mamma would make but without the grano cotto!
-At times she would use a whopping 30 eggs in her Easter casata!
+At times she would use a whopping 30 eggs in her Easter cassata!

-I have yet to post mamma’s casata recipe because I haven’t perfected it yet.
+I have yet to post mamma’s cassata recipe because I haven’t perfected it yet.

-Last Easter and under the guidance of my zia Maria, I attempted to make my own for the very first time.
-To say that it was not picture worthy is an understatement!
+Not long ago and under the guidance of my zia Maria, I attempted to make my own for the very first time.
+To say it wasn’t picture worthy is an understatement!

-I really had high expectations here and did not want to mess it up.
-But after committing several hours in bringing our coveted Easter dessert to life, it came out looking much as Mount Vesuvius must looked after its catastrophic volcanic eruption!
+I really had high expectations here and didn’t want to mess it up.
+But after committing several hours in bringing our coveted Easter dessert to life, it came out looking much as Mount Vesuvius must have looked after its catastrophic volcanic eruption!